-Maine's OUI/DUI Laws and 1st, 2nd, and 3rd Conviction Penalties
+Maine's OUI/DUI Laws and First, Second, and Third Conviction Penalties

 What constitutes “operating under the influence” (OUI) in Maine and the penalties of a conviction.

 In Maine, operating a vehicle while under the influence (OUI) is illegal.
-The penalties for a conviction are dependent primarily on the number of prior convictions.
+Although OUI is the OUI terminology for drunk driving, people sometimes use DUI ("driving under the influence.")
+The penalties for a conviction depend primarily on the number of prior convictions.

 This article covers Maine's OUI laws, including how the offense is defined and the penalties a driver might face for a first, second, or third OUI conviction.